The Salvation Army URL has changed to salvationarmy.org.auFind out more

 The well-known wheelchair symbol of disability is slowly being replaced with symbols such as this one to recognise the varying types of disabilities and capacities – many of which are unseen.

-This is a world-recognisable flag of pride for the LGBTIQA+ community to represent sexual orientations.
+This is a world-recognisable flag of pride for the LGBTIQA+ community to represent diverse sexual orientations, gender identities, and intersex status.

 Cultures and languages inclusion icon